WATCH: Video Biography Of Fashion Icon IMAN, Africa's First Supermodel

 *All figures for “Iman Bowie And African Models According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

-Fashion Biography: From Somalia To New York - Iman's Journey As The First Famous African Supermodel
+Fashion Biography: Iman Abdulmajid Bowie's Journey As The First Famous African Supermodel

-A FAIRYTALE BIOGRAPHY: Fashion icon, cosmetics entrepreneur and wife of musician David Bowie, Iman was the first famous African supermodel in history - but her Somali nationality was not initially received well by her African American counterparts in the US.
+A FAIRYTALE BIOGRAPHY: Fashion icon, cosmetics entrepreneur and wife of the late David Bowie, Iman Abdulmajid was the first famous African supermodel in history - but her Somali nationality was not initially received well by her African American counterparts in the US.
 Above; Iman photographed by Sølve Sundsbø.

 IMAN BOWIE WAS THE FIRST African beauty to be promoted into the supermodel mainstream back in 1975.
 But alongside the rejoicing, not everybody was happy with her inclusion.
 By Ben Arogundade.